 Coconut Cumin Ginger Roasted Butternut Squash is one of my favorite ways to cook this winter squash.
 If you like Indian flavors, you must…must… try it.
 So quick and easy!
 And what a delicious and spicy way to warm up this winter!

-3 lb organic butternut squash (unpeeled or peeled)
+- 3 pound butternut squash organic (unpeeled or peeled)

-2 to 3 tablespoons tart reduced fat yogurt
+- 2 to 3 tablespoons yogurt reduced fat, tart

 Preheat oven to 400°F.

 Use a vegetable brush and scrub the surface of the butternut squash and rinse really well.
 I prefer to leave the peel on as it has a nice bite to it once it is cooked.

 Cut the squash into medium size wedges.
 If you prefer the spices and flavors to penetrate more deeply, you may cut smaller pieces.
 If you prefer to get a good taste of the squash itself, then you may cut it into bigger wedges.

 Sprinkle the coconut, cumin, ginger, red pepper flakes, salt and drizzle the olive oil all over.